-Hubei has a population of approximately 57 million people, the majority of which are Han.
+In 2017, Hubei had a population of approximately 59 million people, making it the 9th most populous region in China.
+The majority Hubei’s residents are Han.
 The few minorities living in Hubei are mostly Hui, although some Tujia and Miao peoples live in Hubei’s southwestern hills.
 About half Hubei’s population is rural, mostly living in the plains running alongside the Yangtze and Han Rivers.
-About a third of its urban population- close to 10 million people -lives in Hubei’s capital of Wuhan, which itself is an amalgam of the three former cities of Hankou, Hanyang, and Wuchang.
+About a third of its urban population- close to 10 million people -live in Hubei’s capital of Wuhan, which itself is an amalgam of the three former cities of Hankou, Hanyang, and Wuchang.
 Other large cities in Hubei include Huangshi, Shashi, Yichang, and Xiangfan.

-Hubei’s annual GDP is approximately $445 billion.
-Often called a ‘Land of Rice and Fish’, agriculturally, Hubei is one of China’s leading rice-producing provinces.
-It also grows wheat, barley, broad beans, cotton, sesame, peanuts, rapeseed, ramie, hemp, fruit and tea.
-Hubei also produces the forest product tung oil, raises pigs and poultry, and engages in aquaculture.
+Often called a ‘Land of Rice and Fish’, its fertile Jianghan Plain is one of China’s most important agricultural and aquaculture producing regions.
+Hubei is a leading rice-producer.
+It also grows wheat, barley, broad beans, cotton, sesame, peanuts, rapeseed, ramie, hemp, fruit, and tea.
+Hubei also produces the forest product tung oil and raises pigs and poultry.

 Approximately 138 different types of minerals have been identified in Hubei, with 89 of these minerals having some level of reserves.
-Hubei’s deposits of phosphorus ore, hongshiite, wollastonite, garnet and marlstone are the fifth largest in China while its reserves of iron, phosphorus, copper, gypsum, rock salt, gold amalgam, manganese and vanadium are the seventh largest nationally.
+Hubei’s deposits of phosphorus ore, silica, hongshiite, wollastonite, garnet, marlstone, iron, phosphorus, copper, gypsum, rock salt, gold amalgam, manganese, and vanadium are some of the largest in China.
 It is also known for its turquoise and green faustite.
 Hubei has limited energy minerals with only small deposits of coal, petroleum and natural gas.
 That said, due to the large number of dams in the province, Hubei has excellent hydroelectricity capacity.
-The Three Gorges Dam alone generates 22,000 MW of electricity, equivalent to the burning of 50 million tons of coal annually.

-Industrially, Hubei has several large iron and steel plants and is an important center for automobile production and assembly.
-It also engages in petroleum and chemical processing, and ship building as well as the production of chemical fertilizers, machinery, textiles, foodstuffs, high-tech commodities, optical-electronics, telecommunications and laser equipment.
+Its abundant hydroelectricity capacity has helped drive the growth of its heavy industry, Industrially, Hubei has a relatively comprehensive iron and steel industry that engages in all aspects of production from geological prospecting to smelting and rolling.
+The Wuhan Iron and Steel Corporation is famous throughout China.
+Hubei is also an important center for automobile production and assembly and it has a robust automobile parts manufacturing industry.
+It also engages in petroleum and chemical processing and ship building as well as the production of chemical fertilizers, machinery, textiles, foodstuffs, high-tech commodities, optical-electronics, telecommunications and laser equipment.